Leap Day Customs & Traditions

-According to the Guinness Book of Records, there are world record holders both of a family producing three consecutive generations born on February 29 and of the number of children born on February 29 in the same family.
+According to the Guinness Book of Records, there are Leap Day World Record Holders both of a family producing three consecutive generations born on February 29 and of the number of children born on February 29 in the same family.

-In Scotland, it used to be considered unlucky for someone to be born on Leap Day, just like Friday 13th is considered an unlucky day by many.
-In Greece it’s said to be unlucky for couples to marry during a Leap Year, and especially on Leap Day.
+In Scotland, it used to be considered unlucky for someone to be born on leap day, just as Friday 13th is considered an unlucky day by many.
+Greeks consider it unlucky for couples to marry during a leap year, and especially on Leap Day.

 St Oswald’s Day

-Leap Day is also St Oswald’s Day, named after an archbishop of York who died on February 29, 992.
-The memorial is celebrated on February 29 during Leap Years and on February 28 during common years.
+Leap day is also St Oswald’s Day, named after the archbishop of York who died on February 29, 992.
+His memorial is celebrated on February 29 during leap years and on February 28 during common years.